The weight of the rain cripples the name

 repeats the silver nights

-precluding those golden mornings
+precluding those golden mornings we spent

 & then when